strawstack/TileMapCreator/README.md

 # How to Use

 Use this tool online [here](https://strawstack.github.io/TileMapCreator/) or simply download the `creator.html` file and open it in any browser anywhere!
+See `documentation` below.

 # Screenshot